-ı have read this Accer table Hse Agreement and agree to its terms.
-1 Have reau LIIIS ACCEL itable Use Agreement and agree to its terms.
+I have read this Acceptable Use Agreement and agree to its terms.

-Student Signature Date
+Student Signature

+Date

 I have read this Agreement and agree that as a condition of my child's use of the Technology Resources, I release the District and its board members, agents, and employees, including its Internet Service Provider, from all liability related to my child's use or inability to use the Technology Resources.
 I also indemnify the District and its board members, agents, and employees, including its Internet Service Provider, for any fees, expenses, or damages incurred as a result of my child's use, or misuse, of the District's Technology Resources.